-The Medical Inefficiency Committee's Proposed Definition of Medical Necessity
+The Medical Inefficiency Committee's Proposed Definition of Medical Necessity:

-"Medically necessary" or "Medical necessity" means those health services required to prevent, identify, diagnose, treat, rehabilitate or ameliorate an individual's medical condition, including mental illness, or its effects, in order to attain or maintain that individual's achievable health and independent functioning, provided such services are:
+"Medically necessary" means those health services required to prevent, identify, diagnose, treat, rehabilitate or ameliorate a medical condition, including mental illness, or its effects, in order to attain or maintain maximum achievable health, functioning and independence, provided such services are:

-- 1. consistent with generally accepted standards of medical practice, which are defined as standards that are based on credible scientific evidence published in peer-reviewed medical literature generally recognized by the relevant medical community, physician specialty society recommendations, the views of physicians practicing on relevant clinical areas, and any other relevant factors; - 2. clinically appropriate in terms of type, frequency, timing, site, extent and duration, and considered effective for the individual's illness, injury, or disease; - 3. not primarily for the convenience of the patient, physician, or other health care providers, - 4. not more costly than an alternative service or sequence of services at least as likely to produce equivalent therapeutic or diagnostic results as to the diagnosis or treatment of that individual's illness, injury or disease; and - 5. based on an individualized assessment of the recipient and his or her medical condition.
+- 1. consistent with generally accepted standards of medical practice, which are defined as standards that are based on credible scientific evidence published in peer-reviewed medical literature generally recognized by the relevant medical community, physician specialty society recommendations, the views of physicians practicing on relevant clinical areas, and any other relevant factors; - 2. clinically appropriate in terms of type, frequency, timing, site, extent and duration, and considered effective for the patient's illness, injury, or disease; and - 3. not primarily for the convenience of the patient, physician, or other health care providers, and not more costly than an alternative service or sequence of services at least as likely to produce equivalent therapeutic or diagnostic results as to the diagnosis or treatment of that patient's illness, injury or disease; - 4. determinations that have been based on an individualized assessment of the recipient and his or her medical condition.